 - Cash rewards cards, on average, are equally rewarding as travel rewards cards when used for dining.
 Although travel rewards cards enjoy a reputation for offering more rewards points than cashback cards for spending at restaurants, our data show that both types of rewards cards yielded similar rewards for dining out.

 Cash rewards cards are the easier of the two types of reward offers to understand.
 Typically, a card user will receive a base amount of cash back (say, 1%) on most items charged on their card.
 Of course some transactions, like cash advances and some types of payments, will never count toward accruing rewards with either type of rewards card.

-Most cashback cards will offer more than 1% for certain spending categories: The Bank of America® Cash Rewards credit card, for example, offers 3% cash back in your choice category, 2% cash back at grocery stores and wholesale clubs for the first $2,500 in combined choice category/grocery store/wholesale club quarterly purchases & 1% cash back on every purchase.
+Most cashback cards will offer more than 1% for certain spending categories: The Bank of America® Cash Rewards credit card - $200 Cash Rewards Offer, for example, offers 3% and 2% cash back on the first $2,500 in combined choice category/grocery store/wholesale club purchases each quarter, 1% on all other purchases.
 With the Capital One® Quicksilver® Cash Rewards Credit Card you earn 1.5% cash back on every purchase, every day.
 After the intro period ends, the APR goes to 16.24% - 26.24% (Variable).
-And one of the most rewarding cashback cards we looked at, the Citi® Double Cash Card – 18 month BT offer, offers Earn 2% cash back on purchases: 1% when you buy plus 1% as you pay.
+And one of the most rewarding cashback cards we looked at, the Citi® Double Cash Card – 18 month BT offer, offers Earn 2% cash back on purchases 1% when you buy and 1% as you make payments for those purchases.